 If you are temporarily unable to work because of an injury or illness and struggle to afford your monthly student loan payments as a result, reach out to your student loan servicer right away to discuss options that may be available to lower your monthly payment amount or pause your payments.
 The federal student loan program offers several repayment plans for all borrowers who are struggling to repay, including options that could lower your monthly payment amount to zero if your income is low enough.

 However, if your medical situation is permanent, you may qualify to have all or some of your federal student loans canceled through what is known as a total and permanent disability, or TPD, discharge.
 TPD discharge can provide relief from having to pay back direct loans, some Federal Family Education Loans, Perkins loans and TEACH Grant service obligations.
 Many private student loans provide a similar option.

 Many people who qualify to receive TPD discharge of federal student loans will have their loans discharged automatically.
 If you believe that you qualify and you have not received an automatic discharge, you can attempt to have your loans discharged by certifying that you are unable to work or earn an income due to an injury or illness from which you are not expected to improve or recover.

 To qualify for a TPD discharge on a federal student loan, you must meet one of the following criteria:

-— Certification by the U.S. Department of Veterans Affairs determining that you are totally unemployable either due to a service-connected disability or based on an individual unemployability rating.
+— Certification by the U.S. Department of Veterans Affairs, or VA, determining that you are totally unemployable either due to a service-connected disability or based on an individual unemployability rating.

 — Eligibility for Social Security Disability Insurance or Supplemental Security Income benefits, with a review date of no less than five to seven years from the date of your most recent Social Security Administration, or SSA, disability determination.